praekelt/url-shortening-service/README.rst

 Config
 ~~~~~~
 With the `-c` parameter, you can specify a config file.
-The default is locatation is `shortener/config.yaml`
+The default locatation is `shortener/config.yaml`
 Here's an example config file::

     host_domain: http://wtxt.io